 I picture that as God remembering, with almost what we might call a warm sentimentality, the way that Israel showed its love toward Him.
 He is referring here to a period of time between the Exodus and the making of the covenant at Mt.
 Sinai.

-If you read through that period of time between Exodus 12 and Exodus 20, you are going to find there was a bit of complaining as they went along the way.
-Nothing very serious; there was no rebellions; nobody was revolting; nobody was getting real upset about what was going on.
+If you read through that period of time between Exodus 12 and Exodus 20, you are going to find that there was a bit of complaining as they went along the way.
+Nothing very serious; there was no rebellions; nobody was revolting; nobody was getting really upset about what was going on.
 So whenever they got there and made the covenant with Him, as God reflects upon that, He did it with warmth; it was not a bitter remembrance of what was going on.
 The thing that brought it back with warmth was when He remembered the way, the attitude, with which Israel went into the covenant.

 They realized at that time that they were being freed, loosened, given liberty; maybe they recognized at the time that it was something that they did not deserve.
-None-the-less, it had happened to them, and they were joyous about being able to go out.
+Nonetheless, it had happened to them, and they were joyous about being able to go out.

 They became somewhat fearful at the Red Sea.
 They did not know which way to turn, but once again, God came to the rescue.
 He divided them away from their potential captors, opened up the Red Sea, and they went through on dry land.
-Again, when they got to the other side, they did it with Euphoria.
+Again, when they got to the other side, they did it with euphoria.
 They saw all their potential captors drowned in the sea.

 The passion of their relationship with God seemed to hit its peak there, and from that point on it was downhill.
 I want to draw our attention for the length of this sermon (or purpose of this sermon) on the fact that they exalted with music; it was done to intensify the feeling of their relationship; they were doing it in acknowledgment of what they were celebrating.